-As of 2018, the PCAOB has approximately 800 staff members.1 We maintain our headquarters in Washington, DC, and have offices located in 15 cities across the United States.
-Approximately 1,900 public accounting firms located in nearly 90 jurisdictions across the globe are currently registered with us.
-About 600 of those registered firms audit 10,786 issuers that file financial statements with the SEC or otherwise play a substantial role in those audits.
+The PCAOB has approximately 800 staff members.
+We maintain our headquarters in Washington, D.C., and have offices located in 15 cities across the United States.
+Approximately 1,900 public accounting firms located in 85 countries across the globe are currently registered with us.
+About 600 of those registered firms audit more than 12,000 issuers that file financial statements with the SEC or otherwise play a substantial role in those audits.

-Those issuers include 7,659 public companies that represent about \$41.3 trillion of global market capitalization.
-In addition, approximately 450 registered firms perform audits of more than 3,400 SEC-registered broker-dealers.
-Approximately 141 of those broker-dealers carry customer assets totaling more than \$3.5 trillion.
+Those issuers, which include 7,659 public companies, represent about \$43.2 trillion in global market capitalization.
+In addition, approximately 410 registered firms perform audits of more than 3,350 SEC-registered broker-dealers.
+Approximately 141 of those broker-dealers carry customer assets exceeding \$3.5 trillion.